jagadeeshwithu/wilderhood.github.io/_posts/2015-03-31-Mudskippers.markdown

 <img src="{{ site.baseurl }}/img/2015-03-31/img8.jpg">

 <p>
-Indeed, seemed like a lot of effort on the little fish’s part to get his prospective partner to say a ‘yes’
+Indeed, it seemed like a lot of effort on the little fish’s part to get his prospective partner to say a "yes"
 </p>

 <p>
 We had spent quite a bit of time with these and it was time for us to move on.
-But, with so much happening, and I having fallen in love with them :-) , we definitely didn’t want to.
-However, with a heavy heart and hoping for another date with these lovely little fish, we said adios and headed back on our way!!!! :)
+But, with so much happening, and I having fallen in love with them :-) , we definitely didn’t want to!!!
+However, with a heavy heart and hoping for another date with these lovely little fish, we said adios and headed back on our way :)!!
 </p>